LispEngineer/aiband/aibandstate.md

 # Enter the State Monad

-(This discussion references the State Monad as used in [clojure.algo.monads](https://github.com/clojure/algo.monads).
-There is a seemingly better implementation of monads in [bwo.monads](https://github.com/bwo/monads), but due to its heavy set of dependencies, I chose to use the former library as it was very easy to port to ClojureCLR, which is what Aiband uses.)

-Oh no, "monad."
-This term scares many software engineers who just want to get things done without learning about monad laws, category theory, etc. So, I'm not going to talk to them, but rather to talk about how to use it in Clojure to make the above sort of code more easily read.

 We've seen that it's useful to have pure functions that take state (and other arguments) and return a result and the new state.
 In Haskell, it this sort of function could be written (in the case of no arguments) as being of type